 Before coming to Provar, Robin Gupta spent his career building teams and solutions at AthenaHealth, Ace Turtle Services, Happiest Minds, and Accenture.
-He is active in the open source community as the creator of TestZeus, a UI test automation open-source solution for Salesforce, has been a member of the Selenium Conference, and is an active member of multiple Salesforce user groups.
+He is active in the open-source community as the creator of TestZeus, a UI test automation open-source solution for Salesforce.
+He has been a member of the Selenium Conference and is an active member of multiple Salesforce user groups.

-Learn key strategies to innovate your teams and testing practices while getting inspired to build your own open source solutions in our interview with Robin below.
+In our interview with Robin below, learn key strategies for innovating your teams and testing practices while getting inspired to build your open-source solutions.

 Tara Walton:

 Welcome to Provar, Robin Gupta.
 We are so very excited to have you on board.
-We’ve got a bunch of questions and topics of discussion submitted to us and I would love to go over some of them with you.
+Many questions and topics of discussion have been submitted to us, and I would love to go over some of them with you.

 This first topic about innovation is probably my favorite question because I follow Kelsey Hightower, the principal engineer at Google Cloud, on Twitter.
-Kelsey states that “Innovation is the act of doing something new, something never been seen before.
+Kelsey states, “Innovation is the act of doing something new that has never been seen before.
 It’s not what most organizations are struggling with.
 And most organizations have trouble getting anything done.”

-As a creator yourself, what can teams do to better their execution and scale innovation farther?
+As a creator yourself, what can teams do to better their execution and scale innovation further?

 Robin Gupta:

-That’s a tough question, but it has a simple answer.
+That’s a tricky question, but it has a simple answer.
 The answer lies in planning.
-What you asked was interestingly divided into two parts: one, how do we get things done?
-And two, how do we actually innovate and invent new stuff?
-That is one of the key problems huge successful operations have struggled with…we’ve had the Kodak and the Nokia of the world, which were doing great delivering features, getting stuff done, but not inventing or reinventing the wave.
-But to actually attack that, one has to plan for it.
+What you asked was interestingly divided into two parts: how do we get things done?
+And two, how do we innovate and invent new stuff?
+That is one of the critical problems massive successful operations have struggled with…we’ve had the Kodak and the Nokia of the world, which were doing great in delivering features and getting stuff done but not inventing or reinventing the wave.
+But to attack that, one has to plan for it.

 New people can follow the 70/30 to keep it simple.
 70% is focused on product delivery.
 And the remaining 30% of the effort goes to capacity, idea generation, and innovation.

 It all lies with planning and prioritization.
-Delivery is important and people have issues getting stuff delivered.
-They need to push it a little bit, plan a little better, add the right people for the right job, and then focus on innovation.
+Delivery is essential, and people have issues getting stuff delivered.
+They need to push it, plan better, add the right people for the right job, and then focus on innovation.

 Tara Walton:

-And we couldn’t agree more when thinking about how organization and planning play a key to successful innovation delivery.
+We couldn’t agree more about how organization and planning are key to successful innovation delivery.
 You also created TestZeus.
 What inspired you to create an open-source framework?

 Robin Gupta:

-So once upon a time, I used to think, “I’m good at Selenium,” but when I was introduced to Salesforce years ago, we automated a bunch of test cases.
+Once upon a time, I used to think, “I’m good at Selenium,” but when I was introduced to Salesforce years ago, we automated many test cases.
 Interestingly, it was the Winter ’20 or ’21 release.
-Whatever we automated, all those test cases broke, because Salesforce pushes out releases twice a year and then they have minor patch updates here and there as well.
-I didn’t know that and whatever we had built didn’t run.
+Whatever we automated, all those test cases broke because Salesforce pushes out releases twice a year, and then they have minor patch updates here and there.
+I didn’t know that, and whatever we had built didn’t run.

-Then I started going deeper into the platforms.
-I realized that Salesforce has these brilliant APIs, which we use, consume, and have a smarter framework for, a little bit smarter than just vanilla, basic implementation.
-So that inspired me to conceptualize the whole idea, implement it, see how it worked.
+Then, I started going deeper into the platforms.
+I realized that Salesforce has these brilliant APIs, which we use, consume, and have a more intelligent framework for, a little bit smarter than just vanilla, basic implementation.
+So that inspired me to conceptualize the whole idea, implement it, and see how it worked.
 If it helped us, why won’t it help the testing community?
 And that’s how that whole thing got implemented.
 And I thought nothing could be better than open-sourcing the code.
 So that’s when I made TestZeus.

 Tara Walton:

-What was the hardest part?
-Was it the breaking all the time that really drove you to try to tackle that problem?
+What was the most challenging part?
+Was it the breaking all the time that drove you to try to tackle that problem?

 Robin Gupta:

-Correct…every time Salesforce does a release, you’ve got to run that test, not just one to fix them, but also obviously to certify the platform, to certify the CRM or whatever piece, which we are implementing.
-That was definitely one of the key drivers.
+Correct…every time Salesforce does a release, you’ve got to run that test, not just to fix them but also to certify the platform, the CRM, or whatever piece we are implementing.
+That was one of the key drivers.

 Tara Walton: